African American Giving Initiative

 - Founder ($1,000+): This annual investment gives you a vote in the grantmaking process that directs dollars to organizations making a measurable difference.
 Founders receive exclusive invitations to AAGI-sponsored events as well as educational and community programs.

-- Supporter ($500+): This annual investment gives you a vote in grantmaking.
+- Dunbar Society ($500+): This annual investment gives you a vote in grantmaking.
 Members at this level are invited to attend educational and community programs sponsored by the Giving Initiative.

-- Friend (up to $499): A donation of any amount will be put toward grants selected by AAGI members at the Supporter and Founder levels.
+- The Culture Collective ($400): A donation of any amount will be put toward grants selected by AAGI members at the Supporter and Founder levels.

 Half of all gifts are added to the AAGI endowment fund for the future and the other half support immediate community needs through grants.
 All contributions are tax deductible.